I know that feeling firsthand.

 For years, I subscribed to grind culture.
 I defined my worth by my work.
-And even though I was successful by external measures, 20 years in healthcare and health tech, making an impact on thousands of lives, I found myself exhausted, languishing, and disengaged, i.e., burned out.
+And even though I was successful by every external measure: 20 years in healthcare and health tech, making an impact on thousands of lives, but I found myself exhausted, languishing, and checked out.
+Burned out.

 As a working parent, I knew something had to change.
 What example was I setting for my kids?
 What did I want the second half of my career to look like?
-I sensed I was on the edge of something new, but I couldn't see the path forward.
+I sensed I was on the edge of something new, but I didn't know how to take the next step.

 So I did something I'd never done before: I invested in myself and worked with a leadership coach.